harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/argocd/byo-argo-to-harness.md

    ![](../static/multiple-argo-to-single-harness-77.png)

-When you are done, the Cluster will appear in the GitOps Cluster list.
+When you have completed [setting up the Cluster](/docs/continuous-delivery/gitops/get-started/harness-cd-git-ops-quickstart.md#step-3-add-a-harness-gitops-cluster), it will appear in the GitOps Cluster list.

 ## Notes